BabylonJS/OldDocumentationSite/content/How_To/scene/Fast_Build.md

 scene.createDefaultSkybox(texture, true, 100);
 ```

-In this case the first two parameters used give the texture for the skybox and  specify that [a PBRMaterial](/how_to/physically_based_rendering) is to be used (second parameter, true) as opposed to a standard material (second parameter, false, default value).
+In this case the first two parameters used give the texture for the skybox and specify that [a PBRMaterial](/how_to/physically_based_rendering) is to be used (second parameter, _true_) as opposed to a standard material (second parameter, _false_ - default value).

-The third parameter defines the scale of your skybox (this value depends on the scale of your scene), the default value is 1000.
+The third parameter defines the scale of your skybox (this value depends on the scale of your scene), the default value is _1000_.

 * [Playground Example Skybox](https://www.babylonjs-playground.com/#MJNICE#14)